BICEPP - Helping Businesses Become Disaster Resilient

 Life Saving Active Shooter Information - too many needless deaths

-In light of the terrifying events that unfolded recently on the campus of #?UCLA, the Los Angeles County Sheriff’s Department would like to remind everyone that there is guidance and information, as well as materials and workshops to better prepare you to deal with an active shooter situation.
+In light of the terrifying events that unfolded on the campus of #?UCLA, the Los Angeles County Sheriff’s Department would like to remind everyone that there is guidance and information, as well as materials and workshops to better prepare you to deal with an active shooter situation.

 Please review #?LASD’s “Surviving an Active Shooter”, created to help people answer the question “What Would You Do”:

 • IF YOU HAVE TO IMMEDIATELY EXIT A LOCATION, HOW CAN YOU DO SO SAFELY?

 • IF YOU CANNOT GET OUTSIDE AND AWAY FROM THE THREAT, HOW CAN YOU SECURE YOURSELF AND THOSE WITH YOU AGAINST ATTACK?

 • IF YOU MUST CONFRONT YOUR ATTACKER, HOW CAN YOU DO IT IN A WAY THAT GIVES YOU THE BEST CHANCE OF SUCCESS?

 Watch video here: LA Active Shooter Video

 On this site, you can also find links to materials produced by other agencies that will help you develop an action and emergency response plan.

 How To Protect Yourself: A Chronology, Initially published November 16, 2015

 Editor's Note: Events such as the Nov.
 13 Paris attacks cannot always be predicted, but there are steps you can take to avoid imperiling yourself even more than the situation itself does.
 Click on the links to the following analyses, culled from the minds of Stratfor security experts, to learn how to increase your chances of survival should the worst happen.